In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

 The work of the corporate finance team includes recommendations on structuring and identifying potential sources of funds.

-Any successful investment banker, at some point in the job, must have worked in this division for a few years.
+Any successful investment banker must have worked in this division for a few years at some point in the job.

-The team here is responsible for servicing the client on a strategic level and acting as an advisor in facilitating valuation, structuring, and negotiations of the deal.
+The team here is responsible for servicing the client on a strategic level and acting as an advisor in facilitating the deal’s valuation, structuring, and negotiations.

 This division is one of the significant sources of revenue for investment bankers across the globe.